 How are new pilot credit proposals evaluated?

-When a pilot credit proposal is received, it will be evaluated by USGBC staff for completeness.
-Pilot credits proposals must include an intent, requirements and submittal documentation, survey feedback questions, an identified guest expert, rating system applicability as well as any background or supporting information that should be considered.
+When a pilot credit proposal is received, USGBC staff will evaluate it for completeness.
+Pilot credits proposals must include an intent, requirements and submittal documentation, survey feedback questions, an identified guest expert, rating system applicability plus as any background or supporting information that should be considered.

 - Proposals are then evaluated across a number of metrics including but not limited to applicability to the goals of LEED, relative impact compared to other LEED credits or pilot credits, technical rigor and achievability, giving preference to performance-based credits.